 Uppsala Antibiotic Days 2026 Program

-This conference will consist of scientific sessions with keynote speakers and selected presentations, a panel discussion and a poster session.
+This conference will consist of scientific sessions with keynote speakers and selected presentations, and a poster session.
 We also offer plenty of opportunities for social interaction during breaks and the conference dinner.
 We look forward to have you with us.
 Feel free to reach out with any questions.

 NOTE: the shown schedule is subject to slight changes as we arrange the details for the conference, but start and end days and time won't change.
 See you there!